percona/k8spxc-docs/docs/backups-storage.md

         !!! note

-            In case if the previous backup attempt fails (because of a temporary networking problem, etc.) the backup job tries to delete the unsuccessful backup leftovers first, and then makes a retry.
+            In case the previous backup attempt fails (because of a temporary networking problem, etc.) the backup job tries to delete the unsuccessful backup leftovers first, and then makes a retry.
 Therefore there will be no backup retry without [DELETE permissions to the objects in the bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-with-s3-actions.html).